zegl/tre/README.md

 # tre

 An experimental programming language backed by LLVM.
+The current goal is to make it compatible with Go.

 ## Building